Office of Student Affairs Directory

 Office of Student Affairs Team:

 Lori Eggers is the Executive Assistant to the Vice Chancellor for Student Affairs.
 She also provides support and assistance for the Office of Student Affairs.
 Lori has nineteen years of service with Appalachian State University.
 Prior to joining Student Affairs, Lori worked in the Department of University Housing as the Department Office Manager.
-She recently received her Bachelor’s Degree in Criminal Justice from Appalachian State University
+Lori earned a Bachelor’s Degree in Criminal Justice from Appalachian State University.

 Anitra Ball is the University Program Associate for Student Affairs.
 She serves as the administrative assistant to the Assistant Vice Chancellor for Finance and Operation, Dean of Students, Associate Vice Chancellor for Student Affairs, and Director of Staff Development and Strategic Initiatives.
 She is responsible for office management functions in the Central Office, coordinating the Student Affairs website and divisional communication, assisting with Diversity Scholars, and the Student Travel Database.She began working at the University in 2005 as the Front Office Supervisor in University Housing for ten years and then later became the Key Coordinator and has served in that role for the past two years.
 She has been with the University for a total of 12 years.